072jiajia/VRDL_HW1/README.md

 ```
 python3 get_answer.py (exp_name)
 ```
-It will generate a file (exp_name).csv which is the prediction of the testing dataset
+It will generate a file (exp_name).csv which is the prediction of the testing dataset<br>

-Use the csv file to make your submission.
+Use the csv file to make your submission!